What’s the difference between machine learning and deep learning?

 What is a neural network?

-To understand how deep learning works, let’s describe the term neural network.
-Neural networks, also known as artificial neural networks, are a key component of deep learning algorithms.
-They’re called “neural” because they imitate the way neurons in the brain communicate and learn.
+To understand how deep learning works, it’s essential to first define the term neural network.
+Neural networks, also known as artificial neural networks, are a fundamental part of deep learning algorithms.
+They are called “neural” because they mimic the way neurons in the brain communicate and learn.

-Neural networks are structured in layers: an input layer, one or more hidden layers, and an output layer.
+• Neural networks are organized into layers: an input layer, one or more hidden layers, and an output layer.

-• Each layer consists of nodes, which are like artificial neurons.
+• Each layer is made up of nodes, which function like artificial neurons.

-• Every connection has a weight that determines the strength of the signal passed between them.
+• These nodes are interconnected, and each connection has a weight that determines the strength of the signal transmitted between them.

-There’s also a threshold value for each node that decides whether it activates based on the input it receives.
+Additionally, each node has a threshold value that determines whether it activates based on the input it receives.

 How Neural Networks work?